|Walrus Lake (Uppermost Williwaw Lake)|

 The Loop/Traverse to Long Lake

 From the pass above Walrus Lake (upper most Williwaw Lake) you can opt for a longer (possibly two day trip) to Long Lake and the valley of the North Fork of Campbell Creek.
+What I like about the Williwaw-Long Lake traverse is that it is a delightful and very accessible "wilderness" trip in Southcentral Alaska right at Anchorage's back door.
 By the way "Williwaw" means “very windy” so be prepared for high winds, and secure your tent well (if camping.)
 The weather can change quickly and drastically at these elevations.
 I have also encountered very windy, wet and wintery conditions while camping around Long Lake in late summer.
-It is best to do this traverse June through August if you want to avoid adverse weather.
+It is best to do this traverse June through early August if you want to avoid adverse weather.